Helping you grow closer to God

 And he did research and he now spends his life helping leaders live out their calling with a healthy soul.
 He says, “The epidemic of leadership struggles comes at a time of amazing opportunity for the Church.
 The potential to reach and fulfill the Great Commission is unprecedented in our day.
 However, the Church will never be able to leverage this amazing moment of opportunity without strong leadership.
 Today’s troubling statistics on pastors paint a bleak picture.”

 And my premise is this, and this is not – and boy, I’m a pastor, I’m not down on the Church.
-But here is what I know, sick shepherds produce anemic sheep.
+But here is what I know.
 Fifteen hundred pastors leave the ministry permanently every month in America.
 Eighty percent of pastors and eighty-five percent of their wives feel discouraged in their roles.

 Fifty percent of pastors’ wives feel their husbands entering the ministry was the worst and most destructive thing that ever happened to their families and marriage.
 Thirty percent of pastors say they either have been in, or are in, an ongoing affair, or a one-time sexual encounter, with a parishioner.